anishkp20/TFL-coding-challenge/README.md

 dotnet build --configuration Release
-In command mode, Navigate to "TFL coding challenge\RoadStatucConsoleApp\bin\Release\net6.0" and run the below commands RoadStatucConsoleApp.exe run A2 RoadStatucConsoleApp.exe run A222 RoadStatucConsoleApp.exe run
+In command mode, Navigate to "TFL coding challenge\RoadStatucConsoleApp\bin\Release\net6.0" and run the below commands RoadStatucConsoleApp.exe A2
+RoadStatucConsoleApp.exe A222
+RoadStatucConsoleApp.exe
-RoadStatucConsoleApp.exe run ""
+RoadStatucConsoleApp.exe ""

 ## How to run the test projects
 Navigate to /RoadStatucConsoleApp.Tests folder